ChrstphrHll/npc_gen/students/Efjan Andrathath.md

 ---
 ### Description
 - 1st year Gnome Druid in Burk
-- wavy dark red hair that's braided with pink ribbon (long), Amber eyes, and Light skin
+- short wavy brunette hair that's plain, Amber eyes, and Light skin
 - Is Invisible and Brutal, and has Flexibility as their ideal

 ### Organizations